 - 2-3 medium (about 20 ounces) heirloom tomatoes

-- ½ cup minced fresh herbs (such as basil, thyme, parsley, chives, or dill)
+- ¼ cup minced fresh herbs (such as basil, thyme, parsley, chives, or dill), plus more for garnish

-- ¾ cup grated hard cheese (such as parmesan, asiago or gruyere), divided
+- ¾ cup (2 ounces) grated hard cheese, (such as Parmesan, Asiago or Gruyère), divided

 Instructions

-- Make pie dough, and let it rest at least 2 hours, or preferably overnight.
+- Make pie dough and let it rest in the refrigerator for at least 2 hours, preferably overnight.

-- Preheat the oven to 400ºF and line a baking sheet with parchment paper.
+- Preheat the oven to 400ºF and place an oven rack in the lowest part of the oven.
+Line a rimmed baking sheet with parchment paper.

-- Slice tomatoes into ¼” rounds and place inside of a colander.
+- Slice the tomatoes into ¼-inch-thick rounds and place in a colander.
 Sprinkle with a big pinch of salt and let them drain for 20 minutes.
-Transfer tomatoes to a paper towel and remove any excess liquid.
+Transfer the tomatoes to a paper towel and blot to remove any excess liquid.
 Set aside.

-- Let the chilled pastry sit at room temperature for 5-10 minutes.
-Liberally flour a work surface, and roll out the dough to a rough 13” circle.
-Transfer dough to the baking sheet.
+- Liberally flour a work surface, then roll out the dough to a rough 12 to 13-inch circle.
+Transfer the dough to the parchment-lined baking sheet.

-- Spread creme fraiche on top of the pastry, making sure to leave a 1-½” border around the outside edge.
-Arrange the tomatoes on top of the creme fraiche.
+- Spread the crème fraîche mixture on top of the pastry, leaving a 1-inch border around the outside edge.
+Arrange the tomatoes on top of the crème fraîche filling.

-- Bring the edges of the dough over the top of the filling, pleating together as desired.
+- Fold the edges of the dough over the edges of the filling, pleating the pastry as desired.

-- Brush the pastry with an egg wash and sprinkle with the remaining ¼ cup of cheese.
+- To the small bowl with the egg, whisk in a tablespoon of water.
+Brush the pastry with the egg wash and sprinkle with the remaining ¼ cup cheese.

 - If the pastry has warmed up a lot, let the assembled galette chill in the freezer for 10 minutes.

-- Let cool for 5 minutes, sprinkle with additional fresh herbs and serve immediately.
+- Transfer to a wire rack to cool.
+Let cool for 10-15 minutes, sprinkle with additional fresh herbs, and serve.

 Notes